-C. Regression Estimates on Voting Behavior
+C. Regression estimates on voting behavior

 The voting statistics clearly show that on contentious votes index funds are significantly more likely to side with firm management.
 However, a limitation of the results presented so far is that fund holdings are potentially endogenous with unobservable firm characteristics as well as time-varying aggregate shocks.
-For example, differences in firm characteristics (e.g., governance, entrenchment, managerial quality, etc.) may drive fund voting behavior.
+For example, differences in firm characteristics (e.g., governance, entrenchment, managerial quality) may drive fund voting behavior.
 To address this concern, we turn to a regression approach using our high-dimensional fixed effect model and the full sample of all funds and firms from 2004 to 2018.
-The results are shown in Table V.
+Table V shows the results.

-In Columns 1 and 2, we estimate the difference in voting between index funds and active funds on contentious agenda items.
-The dependent variable VotedWithMgmt equals one if a fund votes with management's recommendation, and zero otherwise.
-The independent variable IndexFund equals one if the fund is an index fund, and zero if the fund is an active fund.
+In columns 1 and 2, we estimate the difference in voting between index funds and active funds on contentious agenda items.
+The dependent variable VotedWithMgmt equals one if a fund votes with management's recommendation, and zero otherwise.25 The independent variable IndexFund equals one if the fund is an index fund, and zero if the fund is an active fund.
 The model includes firm and year fixed effects to account for time-invariant firm characteristics and time-varying aggregate trends.
-In Column 1 we find that, compared to active funds, index funds are 10.1 percentage points more likely to side with firm management on contentious votes.
+In column 1, we find that, compared to active funds, index funds are 10.1 percentage points more likely to side with firm management on contentious votes.
 This is a larger difference than the result in the univariate voting statistics (Table IV) and is due to the addition of firm fixed effects, so that we now compare voting by index funds to active funds within each firm.